COVID-19 (Coronavirus Disease 2019)

 If Your Child is Positive for COVID-19

-- Continue with all the measures as listed above to prevent the spread of COVID-19.
+- Continue with all the practices listed above to prevent the spread of COVID-19.

-- Follow all recommendations provided by your child’s healthcare provider.
+- Follow all recommendations from your child’s health care provider.

 How COVID-19 is Treated

-- Never give your child products containing ASPIRIN unless instructed specifically by a doctor.
+- Never give your child products containing ASPIRIN, unless told by a doctor.

-- You may give fever-reducing medicine, such as acetaminophen or ibuprofen, as needed.
+- You may give fever-reducing medicine, such as acetaminophen (Tylenol®), as needed.
+Before taking ibuprofen (Motrin® or Advil®), check with your doctor or health care provider to make sure it is okay.
 FOLLOW ALL PACKAGE DOSING INSTRUCTIONS.

 - Difficulty breathing